 To further understand the growing strength of the Somaliland telecommunications industry, consider the banking industry in Somaliland.
 Somaliland is the epitome of the African informal market.
 You can ultimately pay with Ethiopian Birr, Euros, U.S. Dollars and any other exchangeable currency while in Somaliland.
 Local money changers will sit on the side of street with stacks of local currency ready to exchange with passersby.
 As one visiting British tourist stated it, this type of easy on-the-street bartering could not exist in most Western countries where crime would likely wipe out such culture.
 Yet, this is life in Somaliland.

 More surprising to the average observer in Somaliland is that most transactions require no cash.
 Somaliland has completely lept over the brick and mortar stage of banking.
-Most transactions can be accomplished through Zaad – a money transfer system provided through Telesom.
-Almost everyone in the country has a Zaad account particularly because it makes transactions a simple two second interaction.
-Once you add credit to your account, you can use your phone for anything, from paying for your gas at a station, to buying a Coke at a small roadside stall.
+Most transactions can be accomplished through Zaad – a money transfer system provided through Telecom.
+Almost everyone in the country has a Zaad account particularly because it makes transactions a simple two-second interaction.
+Once you add credit to your account, you can use your phone for anything, from paying for your gas at a station to buying a Coke at a small roadside stall.
 This type of quick exchange is something the West will not see for years.

 The Port of Berbera